Apps that make life more accessible

 Check the costs of using the app you are interested in.
 Some are:

-We are not responsible for websites we link to and we do not endorse or accept liability for the apps used as examples.
+Scope is not responsible for the websites we link to.
+We do not endorse or accept liability for the apps used as examples.

-We have included apps to support people with different access needs, but some apps might not be inclusive of all access needs.
+We have included apps to support people with a variety of access needs.
+But some apps might not be inclusive of all access needs.

 If an app is not accessible to you, contact the app provider to tell them about your access needs.

 There are plenty of apps that can help with audio and transcription.
-They have different capabilities so you might need a couple of apps for different situations.
+You might need different apps for different situations.

 Some apps show subtitles on your phone for TV programmes or movies that do not have subtitles.
 Once synchronised, they will appear in real-time.
 You can use the app in the cinema too.